tamtamchik/namecase/README.md

 It correctly deals with names which contain apostrophes and hyphens too.

-> **Warning!** This readme is for version 2.0.x.
+> **Warning!** This README.md is for version 2.0.x.
 > If you need PHP 5 compatible version, please use 1.0.x!
-[README](https://github.com/tamtamchik/namecase/blob/1.0.x/README.md#namecase)
+[README.md](https://github.com/tamtamchik/namecase/blob/1.0.x/README.md#namecase)

 ## Install